dd-sword2¶

 - the

-header must be set tohttp://purl.org/net/sword/package/BagIt
+Packagingheader must be set tohttp://purl.org/net/sword/package/BagIt.

-header.
+It is furthermore mandatory to send along the Content-MD5 header.
 (Note that SWORD2 requires the content of this header to be a hex encoded MD5

 digest, rather than the base64 encoded MD5 digest specified in RFC1864 about Content-MD5.)